SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 **Market Weight Portfolio (MWP)**

-At the bottom of the pyramid are scenarios where return or risk cannot be meaningfully differentiated.
-Hallerbach includes the equal-weighted portfolio as a choice, which provides naive diversification based on money allocation.
-Although it can deliver decent returns, it heavily loads on small-sized securities, leading to limited capacity and high transaction costs.
+At the bottom of the pyramid is the scenario neither return nor risk can be meaningfully differentiated.
+Hallerbach includes the equal-weighted portfolio (EWP) as a choice, which provides naive diversification based on money allocated.
+For sure it can deliver decent returns,  while it also heavily loads on small-sized securities, leading to limited capacity and high transaction costs.

-In practice, the market-weighted portfolio is a more common choice.
-It requires no input and provides the portfolio with the largest capacity and lowest turnover based on the current market value of each security.
-Additionally, it has a strong structure embedded in it.
-It is the MSRP portfolio as per CAPM (Though the assumptions of homogeneous expectation... are not that realistic)
+In practice, the market-weighted portfolio (MWP) is a more common choice (EWP as a backup for case that market value is not clearly defined.
+I.E derivative market).
+MWP is a very intersting portfolio with ascending information layers.
+For starter, it requires no input estimation and provides the portfolio with the largest capacity and lowest turnover based on the current market value.
+Additionally, if we are willing to take one step further with assumptions like homogenous expectation and all wealth in financial market.
+It is the MSRP portfolio as per CAPM.

-Neither the equal-weighted nor the market-weighted portfolio is easy to beat, as evidenced by Warren Buffet's famous bet with portfolio managers on whether they could beat the market.
-Upon the foundation of market value weighted portfolio built the first generation of passive invest industry.
+For sure those are not assumptions hold all the time and CAPM is not an empirical success unconditionally.
+The MWP is still reasonably good in the sense that it is higly investibale with huge capacity.
+The relationship between expected return and risk suggested by CAPM generally holds in an ambigous fashion.
+You might know about Warren Buffet's famous bet with portfolio managers on wehter they could beat the market.
+The MWP is not easy to beat in practice.
+There is a whole industry of passive investing around market value weighted portfolios.

+The fact that both EWP and MWP are not easy to beat in practice also demonstrated the difficulty in accurately estimate inputs.

 **Risk Weighted Portfolio (RWP)**